alexstorer/lexisparse/README.md

 * `-c` specifies the name of the csv file to write output to
 * `-o` specifies the location to write the output text files (one per article)
 * `-m` specifies the metadata to look for in a document.
 Not every document needs to have this metadata!
 It can only find metadata that is followed by a colon at the beginning of a line.  _Copyright can also be included as a potential metadata field, and will not be expected to begin a line followed by a colon._
+* `-dmy` is a flag to search for a line containing only a date, and include it in the 'Date' field of the resulting file.